hmrc/bc-passengers-declarations/README.md

 > The `DeclarationSubmissionWorker` attempts to submit the declaration to MDG again.

-The idea here is that in order for any `Failed` declaration to be successfully processed there must be a code change.
+The idea here is that in order for any `Failed` declaration to be successfully processed there should be a code change.

 If a fix is put into the code to compensate for the failure then that will require an application restart which will allow these records to be processed again.